-- Level 1 Unadjusted quoted prices in active markets for identical assets. - Level 2 Other inputs that are observable for the asset, either directly or indirectly. - Level 3 Inputs that are unobservable.
+- Level 1 Unadjusted quoted prices in active markets for identical assets. - Level 2 Other inputs that are observable for the asset, either directly or indirectly such as quoted prices for identical assets that are not observable throughout the full term of the asset. - Level 3 Inputs that are unobservable.